-This Paleo tuna cakes recipe is a simple and easy dish that makes for a quick dinner, lunch or even appetizer.
-This delicious recipe is SCD, Paleo, and Whole30.
-It's gluten free, grain free, dairy free, and soy free.
+This healthy tuna patties recipe is a simple and easy dish that makes for a quick dinner, lunch, or even appetizer!
+It's a delicious and affordable recipe using canned tuna!
+The recipe is SCD, Paleo, Whole30, gluten free, grain free, dairy free, and soy free.

-Regular tuna salad is not something I typically look forward to eating.
-These tuna cakes with a remoulade sauce however, are a different story.
+Regular tuna salad is not something I typically look forward to eating but these canned tuna cakes topped with a remoulade sauce are a different story!

 A Life of Happenstance is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com